lijiahui-jlu/lijiahui-jlu.github.io/_pages/about.md

 ## News
+[12/2024] Our paper "Dual UAV Cluster-Assisted Maritime Physical Layer Secure Communications via Collaborative Beamforming" has been accepted by IEEE Internet of Things Journal (中科院1区)!
+[12/2024] Our paper "UAV-enabled Secure Data Collection and Energy Transfer in IoT via Diffusion Model-enhanced Deep Reinforcement Learning" has been accepted by IEEE Internet of Things Journal (中科院1区)!
 [12/2024] Our paper "UAV Virtual Antenna Array Deployment for Uplink Interference Mitigation in Data Collection Networks" has been accepted by IEEE Internet of Things Journal (中科院1区)!
 [11/2024] Our paper "Multi-objective Aerial Collaborative Secure Communication Optimization via Generative Diffusion Model-enabled Deep Reinforcement Learning" has been accepted by IEEE Transactions on Mobile Computing (通信作者，CCF-A)!
 [10/2024] Our paper "Secure and Energy-efficient UAV-assisted Maritime Communication under Multiple Eavesdroppers with Imperfect CSI and Collusion" has been accepted by Chinese Journal of Aeronautics (通信作者，中科院1区)!